SHAPE THE MESSAGE

 When you first arrive on campus, we’ll assign you a faculty mentor who will work with you until you graduate.
 You’ll enjoy small class sizes and amazing friendships with your fellow public relations majors.
 Your dedicated professors will get to know you.
 They will guide you in your coursework, hands-on learning, internships and post-graduate or career preparations.
 They will become personally invested in your success – in college and beyond.

 Our small setting equals big opportunity.
 From writing stories for the online campus paper to studying abroad, from assisting a professor with research to attending a national PRSSA conference, you’ll discover countless opportunities to expand your horizons and build your résumé.

 Upon graduation, you’ll be ready to guide businesses, nonprofits, government agencies and more with effective communication strategies.
 Within a short time, you’ll be a rising star in the world of public relations!

 As a PR major, you’ll need to complete at least one internship.
 But most students complete more than one to gain experience and build their résumés.
 We’ll help you land strategic internships geared toward your future.
 An ONU professor will even visit you and your internship supervisor on-site.
 Our PR students intern locally, nationally and internationally.
-Recent students have completed internships at Ketchum Public Relations, Ohio State Fair and Expo Center, Fahlgren Mortine Public Relations, Warner Brothers Inc., Nationwide Insurance, Cedar Point and more.
+Recent students have completed internships at Ohio State Fair and Expo Center, Fahlgren Mortine Public Relations, Cedar Point, Marathon, Nationwide Children's Hospital, United Way Worldwide and more.

-KEVIN SAGHY BA WITH A MAJOR IN PUBLIC RELATIONS ’10
+JAKE SCHWERER BA WITH A MAJOR IN PUBLIC RELATIONS ’13

 OUTCOMES AND COURSES